 Calming Herbs and Drugs

 Pheromone therapy is a great alternative to getting your cat to eat something.
-The science behind the pheromones is that they mimic the pheromones that mother cats release to their young.
-This is said to have a “soothing” effect on stressed out kitties.
+The science behind pheromones is that they mimic the pheromones that mother cats release to their young.
+This is said to have a “soothing” effect on stressed-out kitties.
 They come in a variety of forms including collars, sprays and wall plug-ins.

 Calming drugs are another option.
 However, we highly recommend trying natural remedies and changing some of the things mentioned above first.
-Monitoring blood work is required bi-annually due to the negative effects that they can cause on your cat’s major organs.
+Bloodwork is required biannually due to the negative effects drugs can have on your cat’s major organs.